History of Xbox in Timeline

 February 2021: Xbox Wireless Headset Introduction

-In February 2021, a new Xbox Wireless Headset was introduced, designed for use on the Xbox One, Xbox Series X/S, and Windows computers.
-It features rotary controls on each earcup for volume and game/chat mix, and it's equipped with Xbox Wireless and Bluetooth radios.
+In February 2021, a new Xbox Wireless Headset was introduced, targeted for use on the Xbox One, Xbox Series X/S, and Windows computers.
+The outer surface of each earcup is a rotary control; the right earcup controls overall volume, and the left earcup controls game/chat mix level.
+It is equipped with both proprietary Xbox Wireless and Bluetooth radios, and could be connected to both simultaneously.

 Microsoft Xbox One Special Edition inMatte Blackin 500GB (video game)(Renewed)